 There are a couple different styles of bidding and we will briefly discuss each to help you make an educated decision when bidding on an auction item.

-*Remember you must be registered and logged into your account to bid.
+*Remember you must be registered and enrolled in a membership to bid.

 How To Bid